Now available from:

 In Chai and Charmcraft…

-His Imperial Highness Nur-ul-shuruq Faraj al-Nadhir has never thought himself a charming sort of prince.
+His Imperial Highness Faraj al-Nadhir has never thought himself a charming sort of prince.
 He’s shy, round, middle-aged, and always dutiful.
-But he has also secretly spent years dreaming of a man tending jasmine in a sun-lit window — prophetic visions that led him at last to one blissful night with someone who sees his heart, not his crown.
+But he has also secretly spent years dreaming of a man tending jasmine in a star-lit window — prophetic visions that led him at last to one blissful night with someone who sees his heart, not his crown.

 He did not expect to wake up with a cat walking on his face.